alexandermorgan/vis-framework/doc/api/tutorial-melodic_ngrams.rst

     # prepare for and run the NGramIndexer
     for piece in ind_ps:
-        intervals = piece.get_data([noterest.NoteRestIndexer, interval.HorizontalIntervalIndexer], interval_settings)
+        intervals = piece.get([noterest.NoteRestIndexer, interval.HorizontalIntervalIndexer], interval_settings)
         for part in intervals:
-            ngram_results.append(piece.get_data([ngram.NGramIndexer], ngram_settings, [part])
+            ngram_results.append(piece.get([ngram.NGramIndexer], ngram_settings, [part])

 After the imports, we start by making a list of all the pathnames to use in this query, then use a Python list comprehension to make a list of :class:`IndexedPiece` objcects for each file.
 We make the settings dictionaries to use for the interval then n-gram indexers on lines 7 and 8, but note we have not included all possible settings.
 The empty ``ngram_results`` list will store results from the :class:`NGramIndexer`.

-The loop started on line 12 is a little confusing: why not use an :class:`AggregatedPieces` object to run the :class:`NGramIndexer` on all pieces with a single call to :meth:`get_data`?
+The loop started on line 12 is a little confusing: why not use an :class:`AggregatedPieces` object to run the :class:`NGramIndexer` on all pieces with a single call to :meth:`get`?
 The reason is the inner loop, started on line 14: if we run the :class:`NGramIndexer` on an :class:`IndexedPiece` once, we can only index a single part, but we want results from all parts.
 This is the special burden of using the :class:`NGramIndexer`, which is flexible but not (yet) intelligent.
-In order to index the melodic intervals in every part using the :meth:`get_data` call on line 15, we must add the nested loops.
+In order to index the melodic intervals in every part using the :meth:`get` call on line 15, we must add the nested loops.

 How Shall We Prepare Results?
 -----------------------------